adc-connect/adcc/docs/calculations.rst

 ---------------------------

 ADC calculations with the Polarisable Continuum Model (PCM) are supported for the PySCF and Psi4 backends.
-In the PCM model, the surrouding solvent molecules, the environment, are modeled implicitly as dielectric polarisable continuum that is represented as discrete charge distribution on the suface of the cavity the solute is embedded in.
+In the PCM model, the surrounding solvent molecules, the environment, are modeled implicitly as dielectric polarisable continuum that is represented as discrete charge distribution on the surface of the cavity the solute is embedded in.
 The solvent-solute interaction is modeled as the purely electrostatic interaction between the solute's charge density and the discrete charge distribution.
 A general introduction of PCM is e.g. available in the review :cite:`Mennucci2012`.